Adonis Gay Holiday

 Day 3 - On to the Capital, Wellington

-Wellington, New Zealand gay tourThis morning we will fly to the southern tip of the North Island, to the country’s capital, Wellington.
+Here, we will enjoy a late lunch on the waterfront.
 Situated on a beautiful harbor, the city is known for its boutique café and gourmet restaurant culture, its vibrant arts scene, and an outdoor lifestyle.
 Just beyond the main waterfront, the city is surrounded by mountains.
 Homes perch precariously as they climb ever higher on the hillsides.
 But the central core of the city is easily walkable.
-Despite being a larger city, Wellington pulses with a warm and welcoming heart.
+Wellington pulses with a warm and welcoming heart.

 Wellington has a small gay scene, so in the evenings a few of us may go out and visit with the locals.
+Or our stay may cross-over the dates of the annual Fringe Festival, allowing us to consider a performance.

-Day 4 - Wellington, Taonga Maori Tour
+Day 4 - Wellington, Taonga Maori and a Tasting Tour

 Day 5 - Day Trip to Picturesque Martinborough for Sights and Wine